 Bee boxes for schools

-I have worked with a few elementary schools around town and am trying to establish a network of bee nests at these schools.
+I have worked with elementary schools in Louisville, KY, USA, in an effort to establish a network of bee nests at these schools.
 My goal is to blend education and research with this project.
 When I establish these nests I also include some lectures on pollination, insects and conservation.
 If you or someone you know would like a nest at any local school please reach out!
 I would love to hand out some more nests.
 (See my contact page)

 See below on instructions for how to build your own solitary bee nest.